triton-robosub/PyTorch-YOLOv3/README.md

 ## New files added after original repository fork
-- iter_train_benchmark.py
-- category_benchmark.py
-- install_anaconda.sh
-- live.py
-- original-README.md
-- robosub_conda_env.txt
-- to_cpu.py
-- data/gate/
-- data/gate_categorized/
+- original-README.md: Original YOLOv3 repository README.
+- robosub_conda_env.txt: File containing all requirements for `robosub` conda environment.
+- install_anaconda.sh: For installing Anaconda.
+- iter_train_benchmark.py: Benchmark to test if number of increased number of training images improves accuracy.
+- category_benchmark.py: Benchmark to test if training on different categories of images improves accuracy.
+- live.py: Detect on single input image using trained model.
+- to_cpu.py: Convert CUDA model and weights to CPU model and weights.